 Why It’s Time to Break Up with Gluten-Free Bread

-GF Bread is Highly Processed: Most gluten-free sandwich breads are made from highly processed and refined rice or other white flours.
+Gluten-Free Bread is Highly Processed: Most gluten-free sandwich breads are made from highly processed and refined rice or other white flours.
 The refining process strips grains of their vitamin and mineral components.
 Sally Fallon in Nourishing Traditions calls this “negative” calories because consumption of refined calories depletes vs. adds to your body’s nutritional reserves.

-GF Bread is Low in Fiber: Dr. Joseph Murray, a celiac disease expert, gastroenterologist and professor of medicine at the Mayo Clinic in Rochester, told Time Magazine that gluten-free breads are worse for you than regular wheat-based flours.
+Gluten-Free Bread is Low in Fiber: Dr. Joseph Murray, a celiac disease expert, gastroenterologist and professor of medicine at the Mayo Clinic in Rochester, told Time Magazine that gluten-free breads are worse for you than regular wheat-based flours.
 He says they are “more likely to be low in fiber and not fortified with B vitamins” as regular wheat-based bread.

-GF Bread Converts to Sugar: Dr. Mark Hyman, the author of, Eat Fat, Get Thin, says that eating fat isn’t what makes you fat; rather he says eating sugar makes you fat.
+Gluten-Free Bread Converts to Sugar: Dr. Mark Hyman, the author of, Eat Fat, Get Thin, says that eating fat isn’t what makes you fat; rather he says eating sugar makes you fat.
 When you eat refined carbs, like the ones you find in bread, you’re basically eating sugar.
 All those white grains convert to sugar in your body, and guess what, it makes you fat.

 Gluten-free breads not only contain rice and corn flours, but also contain starches – corn starch, tapioca starch and potato starch.
 To make a good gluten-free flour blend, you need both flours and starches to create optimal structure and taste.
-These white flours and starches all have high glycemic indexes that spike your blood sugar higher than table sugar and wheat products according to Dr. William Davis, author of the bestselling book, Wheat Belly*.
+These white flours and starches all have high glycemic indexes that spike your blood sugar higher than table sugar according to Dr. William Davis, author of the bestselling book, Wheat Belly.

-So as you can see, eating gluten-free bread does nothing for you and may even adversely impact your health!
+So as you can see, eating gluten-free bread does nothing for you and may even adversely impact your health.

 There Is a Better Way